contentful-labs/extensible-resource-links-example/README.md

 - `path`: This is the path to the transpiled source file of the Function in your bundle.
 Exposing a `handler` function.
 - `entryFile`: Path pointing to the source file of the Function.
 Exposing a `handler` function.
 - `allowedNetworks`: A list of endpoints the Function should be allowed to connect to.
 This is a security feature to prevent unauthorized access to your network.
 - `accepts`: An array of event types the Function can handle.
-In our case it is one of two event types: `resources.search` or `resources.lookup`
+In this case we have two event types: `resources.search` and `resources.lookup`.

 # Available Scripts